Imports go at the top

 • Pros:

-• Less maintenance of your import statements.
-Don't need to add any additional imports to start using another item from the module
+• Less maintenance of your 'import' statements.
+There's no need to add any extra imports to begin using another item from the module.

-• You can clearly see where the function display comes from
+• You can clearly see where the function scroll, show and sleep come from.

 • Cons:

-• Typing microbit.display every time in your code can be tedious and redundant
+• Requiring you to type 'microbit' repeatedly in your code can be tedious and repetitive.

 from microbit import display